pints-team/pints/CONTRIBUTING.md

 ### Example notebooks

-Major Pints features are showcased in [Jupyter notebooks](https://jupyter.org/) stored in the [examples] directory.
+Major Pints features are showcased in [Jupyter notebooks](https://jupyter.org/) stored in the [examples directory](examples).
 Which features are "major" is of course wholy subjective, so please discuss on GitHub first!

-All example notebooks should be listed in [examples/EXAMPLES.md].
+All example notebooks should be listed in [EXAMPLES.md](examples/EXAMPLES.md).
 Please follow the (naming and writing) style of existing notebooks where possible.